Building Retrieval Endpoints

 | Response DTO | ParcelDetailResponse | TrackingResponse |

-| Includes | Both addresses + content items | Recipient address only |
+| Includes | Both addresses + content items | Recipient address + tracking events |

 | Content items | Yes (HS codes, values, origins) | No (commercially sensitive) |